Tuesday, February 28, 2017

-Three-part structure with a somehow formulaic beginning in which our hero gets sucked into an intrigue that involves a beautiful blonde, her husband, shitload of money, smuggled diamonds and a gang of ruthless gangsters.
-So nothing really original, but still I liked it a lot.
+Three-part structure with a somehow formulaic beginning in which our hero gets sucked into an intrigue that involves a beautiful blonde, her husband, a shitload of money, smuggled diamonds and a gang of ruthless gangsters.
+So, nothing really original, but I still liked it a lot.
 It's written with great skill in a very realistic style and with some excellent characterisations (the main bad guy is pretty fucking menacing!).
-A true page-turner, even though it had to be said that the plot is a bit simplistic and probably takes too long to get going.
+A true page-turner, even though it has to be said that the plot is a bit simplistic and takes too long to get going.

-This first half serves to set a stage for the main part.
-Our hero and freshly widowed Shannon (btw, by now, she has become the love of his life) are sailing on a small boat accompanied by a couple of mean gangsters on some sort of a treasure hunt.
-Confined space, the heat of the sun, handful of co-dependent individuals linked by love/hate/fear/greed/mistrust/etc., and with a clock relentlessly ticking,... should be a winning formula for a superb psychological thriller...
+This first half sets the stage for the central part.
+Our hero and freshly widowed Shannon (btw, by now, she has become the love of his life) are sailing on a small boat accompanied by a couple of mean gangsters on some sort of treasure hunt.
+Confined space, the heat of the sun, a handful of co-dependent individuals linked by love/hate/fear/greed/mistrust/etc., and with a clock relentlessly ticking,... should be a winning formula for a superb psychological thriller...

-Unfortunately, it doesn't happen this way, and it goes rapidly downhill instead.
+Unfortunately, it doesn't happen this way; instead, it rapidly goes downhill.
 There's too much emphasis on our damned lovers while the action is almost totally neglected.
 Psychological parts are naive at best and sometimes even laughable.
-There's a scene in which the bad guy handles a loaded gun to our hero knowing that he hasn't got the guts to use it...
+There's a scene in which the bad guy hands a loaded gun to our hero, knowing that he hasn't got the guts to use it...

 But as much as this middle part is a letdown after the promising opening, the worst is yet to come.
-I would dare guess that Mr Williams wanted to wrap up the novel with a surprising twist, so in the several following chapters we need to endure some ultra corny romance that serves as a basis for that unexpected ending.
-But too little too late for my liking.
-After 190 pages, I was just happy to finally get over the line.
+I would dare guess that Mr Williams wanted to wrap up the novel with a surprising twist, so in the several following chapters, we need to endure some ultra-corny romance that serves as a basis for that unexpected ending.
+But it's too little, too late for my liking.
+After 190 pages, I was relieved to finally reach the end.

 But I'm not giving up on Williams.
 I think my next one will be Dead Calm.
 Saw the movie with Nicole Kidman and Sam Neill ages ago, and as far as I can remember, it has a similar setup to this one.
 Or maybe I should go with "Talk of the Town" or "Hell Hath no Fury"?
 Surely books with such cool covers cannot be bad? :)